Schwarzschild black hole surrounded by quintessence: Null geodesics: Analysis of the geodesics with the variable

-As discussed earlier, $u_1$ is real and negative.
-Therefore, the roots $u_2, u_3$ has to be positive if they are real.
-This conclusion comes from observing the signs of the eq.(43) and eq.(44).
-Overall, the polynomial $f(u)$ has a negative($u_1$) real root always.
-The other two roots ($ u_2, u_3$) will be either real or complex-conjugate.
-If they are real, then they will be positive.
+Since $u_1$ is real and negative, the roots $u_2, u_3$ has to be positive if they are real.
+This conclusion is based on observing the signs of eq.(43) and eq.(44).
+The polynomial $\Psi(u)$ has a negative real root ($u_1$) always.
+Therefore the two roots ($ u_2, u_3$) will be either real or complex-conjugate. $u_2$ and $u_3$ has to be positive if they are real.
+They also can be degenerate.
 Also, if they are real, they could be degenerate roots as well.

-The function $f(u)$ for general values of $ M, c, E$ and $L$ is given in Fig.11.
+The function $\Psi(u)$ for general values of $ M, c, E_n$ and $L$ is given in Fig.11.

 Figure 11.
-The graph shows the function $f(u)$ for $ M =0.5, c = 0.01, L = 30$ and $ E = 9$.\\
+The graph shows the function $\Psi(u)$ for $ M =0.5, c = 0.01, L = 30$ and $ E_n = 9$.\\